Dolibarr/dolibarr/htdocs/includes/mike42/escpos-php/example/README.md

 - `print-from-html.php` - Runs `wkhtmltoimage` to convert HTML to an image, and then prints the image.
 (This is very slow)
 - `character-tables.php` - Prints a compact character code table for each available character set.
 Used to debug incorrect output from `character-encodings.php`.
 - `print-from-pdf.php` - Loads a PDF and prints each page in a few different ways (very slow as well)
+- `rawbt-receipt` (.php & .html) - Demonstration of Back and Front for integration between the site and the Android application “RawBT - Printer Driver for Android”